 The Ultimate Childminding Checklist

 The Ultimate Childminding Checklist is an essential tool for every childminder.
-Completely updated to meet all EYFS 2021 standards.
+Completely updated to meet all the NEW EYFS for childminders 2024 standards.

-We genuinely think this should be in every childminder’s toolkit.
-The pack contains three checklists in one:
+This resource should be in every childminder’s toolkit.
+The pack now contains four checklists in one:

 • Countdown to your Ofsted Inspection Checklist